 Lodging(if you don't like camping): In Frankfort, see this page.
 Those on the west side of Frankfort would be closest.

 In Lafayette, see this page.
 Most of these are near the intersection of I-65 and State Road 26 (that would include those whose address is on State Road 26, Fairington Ave, Frontage Road, or Meijer Court or Drive), which is on the east side of Lafayette, in the direction of Camp Cullom, about a 20-25 minute drive.
 Avoid those listed in West Lafayette, as you would have to drive all the way across Lafayette before heading out to the camp.

-Meals, facilities, and everything else: Food will be available from a concession wagon starting Friday afternoon.
-For those arriving Thursday or early Friday, we are planning a brunch in the Nature Center on Friday from 10 am - 12 noon - this meal must be pre-ordered on the registration form.
+Meals, facilities, and everything else: Food will be available at the Rotary Shelter from the Astro Grill starting Friday afternoon.
+(Usually starting about 5:00PM.)
+For those arriving Thursday or early Friday, we are planning a brunch at the Lodge on Friday from 10 am - 12 noon - this meal must be pre-ordered on the registration form.
 The Southfork restaurant in Mulberry is highly recommended by the camp ranger - it's just three miles away, at the intersection of Mulberry-Jefferson road and SR 38 in the middle of Mulberry.
-Free coffee, hot chocolate, and popcorn will be available from 9 pm to midnight on Friday and Saturday.
-There's a soda machine at the Nature Center, and a microwave oven at the observatory.
+Free coffee and hot chocolate will be available from 10 pm to midnight on Friday and Saturday.
+You will be able to use the microwave oven that is in the Nature Center.

 No campfires in or near the observing field.
 Camp stoves are permitted on the observing field before dark.